 Update Galaxy Apollo GT-I5801 to Android 2.2 Froyo DDJP6 firmware.
-Today in our step-by-step guide we’ll be discussing some easy methods for upgrading Samsung Galaxy Apollo i5801 smartphone to Android 2.2 I5801DDJP6 firmware update.
-Samsung launched Galaxy Apollo in June 2010 with low-end specs and features including 3.2 inches capacitive touchscreen with 240 x 400 pixels of resolution, internal memory of 512 MB with 256 MB of RAM, 3.15 megapixel of primary camera with functions like autofocus, geo-tagging, and smile detection.
+Today in our step-by-step guide we’ll be discussing some easy methods for upgrading the Samsung Galaxy Apollo i5801 smartphone to Android 2.2 I5801DDJP6 firmware update.
+Samsung launched Galaxy Apollo in June 2010 with low-end specs and features including 3.2 inches capacitive touchscreen with 240 x 400 pixels of resolution, internal memory of 512 MB with 256 MB of RAM, a 3.15-megapixel primary camera with functions like autofocus, geo-tagging, and smile detection.

 Model name: GALAXY Apollo